 At their cue, the costumed actors promenaded along, chatting, carrying hatboxes, and generally bringing Bath back to life as it would have been two hundred years ago.
 A carriage clattered past the Cross Bath building (part of Bath’s historic spa complex).
 It seemed that a scene involving the characters was taking place by the carriage – our view was mainly of the background activity.

 Later yesterday, filming was taking place in the screened-off Gravel Walk, a pedestrian route between Queen Square and the Royal Crescent, invisible to the public, though loud voices were audible as we passed nearby.
 I included this path as part of my Bridgerton walking tour, as I really like the ambience of the route, which runs along behind the garden walls of Bath’s grandest houses, and gives access into a restored historic garden.
-It’s not such an obvious filming location, and I’m looking forward to seeing how it is used onscreen.
+It’s not such an obvious filming location, generally speaking, but in Persuasion Austen mentions the Gravel Walk as a backdrop at a key point in the novel, and I’m looking forward to seeing how it is used on screen.

 When I arrived in the town centre this morning, those two filming locations were returning to normality, and Primark advertising had reappeared alongside the temporary haberdasher signs.
 Today’s action was up on the Royal Crescent, Bath’s biggest location of all.
-Yesterday there was prep work taking place, and I saw a crew member taping cardboard over evidence of the modern world (a burglar alarm, I suspect).
+Yesterday there was prep work taking place, and I saw a crew member taping cardboard over evidence of the modern world: a burglar alarm.

 Over an hour or so this morning I watched a single scene being shot, several times and from different angles and in close-up.
 The public were welcome to watch from the park nearby, keeping beyond a cordon, or from the end of the closed-off street.
 In between takes, passers-by were allowed to walk along the street, past carriages and actors.

 The scene consisted of carriages, horse-riders and pedestrians passing along in front of No. 1 Royal Crescent, while two female principal characters walked slowly up to the railings in front of the Crescent, engaged in what seemed to be a serious heart-to-heart.
-I couldn’t positively identify the actresses, but knowing the book, the most likely scenario seemed to be that this was a scene between Anne, in dark colours, and her friend/mentor Lady Russell (who is played by Nikki Amuka-Bird), perhaps discussing love interest Captain Wentworth.
+This appeared to be a scene between Anne, in dark colours, and her friend/mentor Lady Russell (who is played by Nikki Amuka-Bird), perhaps discussing love interest Captain Wentworth.
 Her companion in a gorgeous red gown then moved away, leaving ‘Anne’ to look out over the wrought-iron fence, apparently downhearted (from where we were, anyway), and then walk back trailing her hand along the railings despondently.

 As well as seeing a bit of a favourite novel brought to life, it was good fun to see horses and carriages evoking Bath’s glory days.
 The Royal Crescent is very attractive with no parked cars, and the horses and grooms waiting around were a great bonus – like a tiny snapshot of Bath in the 18th and 19th centuries.
 And the costumes, of course, were gorgeous.